spack/spack-tutorial/tutorial_environments.rst

 * much more.

-This tutorial introduces the basics of creating and using environments, then explains how to expand, configure, and build software in them.
+This tutorial introduces the basics of creating and using environments, then explains how to add, remove, configure, and build software in them.
 We will start with the command line interface, then cover editing key environment file directly.
-We will describe the difference between Spack-managed and independent environments, then finish with a section on reproducible builds.
+We will describe the difference between Spack-managed and independent environments within the context of reproducible builds.

 -------------------
 Environment Basics
 -------------------

+An environment is like a virtualized Spack instance that you can use to aggregate package installations for a project or other purposes.
+It has an associated *view*, which is a single prefix where all packages in the environment link to those in the Spack instance.

 Let's look at the output of ``spack find`` at this point in the tutorial.